AntonKovalov/Self-navigating-vehicle/README.md

 After I got a little more comfortable with the topic, I decided to start coding.
 It was really messy - a lot of debugging and tuning, but it surely is worth it.

-Here are also link to the webpages of modules that I heavily relied on:
+Here are also the links to the webpages of modules that I heavily relied on:

  * [Keras](https://keras.io/)
  * [Pymunk](http://www.pymunk.org/en/latest/pymunk.html)